practicalli/spacemacs/source-control/forge-configuration.md

 ## Generating a token for API access

-You need a token for GitHub or GitLab, which can be generated via your account on those services.
+You need a token personal access token for the forge, which can be generated via your account on those services.

+A token should be created with `repo`, `user` and `read:org` permissions.

 * [GitHub personal access tokens](https://github.com/settings/tokens)
 * [GitLab personal access tokens](https://gitlab.com/profile/personal_access_tokens)

-Personal Access tokens can be revoked and recreated at any time.
-They are a safer approach than using your GitHub password.
+Personal Access tokens can be revoked and recreated at any time, so are a safer approach than using a password.
+Some services will prevent authentication via password, so a token is the only option.

 ### Create an encrypted .authinfo.gpg file